rithikKsingh/taskTracker/README.md

 ---

 ## 🌟 Contributions
 This project is meant for learning purposes.
-Contributions are welcome but not required.
+Contributions are welcome.
 Feel free to fork and explore the code to extend its functionality.

 ---